Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 How to fix

-Since your vehicle’s idle air control valve restricts airflow, cleaning can help solve the problem.
+Since your vehicle’s idle air control valve restricts airflow, cleaning the valve can help solve the problem.

 Clean idle air control valve